Agent Performance Digital

 Response Count

-This measures the duration of the first agent response after each assignment to the queue, starting from either the agent assignment time or the last unanswered customer message on the case, according to the values set in the "service settings screen."
+Measures the duration of first agent response that was sent on the case after every assignment to the queue from either agent assignment time or last un responded customer message on the case as per values selected in "Standard Metrics Screen".

 Measures the duration of overall responses that was sent on the case by the agent during that assignment.
 This excludes auto responses, auto imports and surveys.